AlynxZhou/hikaru/tutorials/init.md

 This contains most site config.

+## `theme-config.yaml`

+This contains most theme config.

 ## `srcs/`

 This contains your site's source files.

 ## `docs/`

-Your source files will be built to this directory.
+Output files will be built to this directory.

 ## `themes/`